espressif/idf-im-ui/docs/src/after_installing.md

 In the installation directory you selected, there will be a .sh script that, when sourced, activates the ESP-IDF environment in your current shell.
 It’s important to note that this script should be sourced, not executed directly.
 If you’ve installed multiple versions of ESP-IDF, there will be a separate script for each version.

 > **Note**
-> The script should be really sourced and not executed
+> The script must be sourced and not executed!